Lashkar-e-Taiba: Leadership

+As of late 2010, Iqbal was in charge of the LeT/JuD finance department.

+As of early 2010, Iqbal was also the director of the LeT/JuD education.

+As of 2010, Iqbal was also the president of the LeT/JuD medical wing and secretary of a university trust created by LeT/JuD to carry out unspecified activities on behalf of the group.

 History

 Formation

 In 1985, Hafiz Mohammed Saeed and Zafar Iqbal formed the Jamaat-ud-Dawa (Organization for Preaching, or JuD) as a small missionary group dedicated to promoting an Ahl-e-Hadith version of Islam.
 In the next year, Zaki-ur Rehman Lakvi merged his group of anti-Soviet jihadists with the JuD to form the Markaz-ud Dawa-wal-Irshad (Center for Preaching and Guidance, or MDI).
 The MDI had 17 founders originally, and notable among them was Abdullah Azzam.
+Azzam would be killed in a car bombing orchestrated by Khad in 1989.

 The LeT was formed in Afghanistan's Kunar province in 1990 and gained prominence in the early 1990s as a military offshoot of MDI.
 MDI's primary concerns were dawah and the LeT focused on jihad although the members did not distinguish between the two groups' functions.
 According to Hafiz Saeed, "Islam propounds both dawa[h] and jihad.
 Both are equally important and inseparable.
 Since our life revolves around Islam, therefore both dawa and jihad are essential; we cannot prefer one over the other."

-Most of these training camps were located in North-West Frontier Province (NWFP) and many were shifted to Pakistan Administered Kashmir for the sole purpose of training volunteers for the Kashmir Jihad.
-From 1991 onward, militancy surged in Indian Kashmir, as many Lashkar-e-Taiba volunteers were infiltrated into Indian Kashmir from Pakistan Administered Kashmir with the help of the Pakistan Army and ISI.
+Most of these training camps were located in North-West Frontier Province (NWFP) and many were shifted to Pakistan-administered Azad Kashmir for the sole purpose of training volunteers for terrorism in India.
+From 1991 onward, militancy surged in India, as many Lashkar-e-Taiba volunteers were infiltrated into Indian-administered Jammu and Kashmir from Pakistan-administered Azad Kashmir with the help of the Pakistan Army and ISI.
 As of 2010, the degree of control that Pakistani intelligence retains over LeT's operations is not known.